How do I create a config rule for unsupported resource types using AWS Config?

 0

-I want to create a config rule for a resource type that isn’t supported by AWS Config.
-How can I do that?
+I want to create a rule for a resource type that AWS Config doesn't support.

 Short description

-AWS Config allows you to create config rules to verify whether AWS resources comply with a specified configuration.
+AWS Config allows you to create rules to verify if AWS resources comply with a specified configuration.
 By default, AWS Config supports a limited number of AWS resource types.
-However, you can also create a custom config rule for resource types that aren’t supported by AWS Config.
+However, you can create a custom AWS Config rule for unsupported resource types.

-When a custom config rule is deployed, an AWS Lambda function is created to evaluate the resources.
-You can create a Lambda function that will evaluate an unsupported resource type and return the compliance result to the custom config rule.
+When you deploy a custom rule, AWS Lambda creates a function to evaluate the resources.
+Use this function to evaluate an unsupported resource type and return the compliance result to the custom rule.

 Resolution

-Note: The following steps and code example create a custom config role to evaluate Amazon Cognito, which is an unsupported resource.
+Note: The following steps and code example create a custom AWS Config role to evaluate Amazon Cognito.
+This is an unsupported resource.

 Prerequisites